 Research shows that body shaming contributes significantly to poor body image.
 According to a study published in the Journal of Adolescent Health (Puhl et al., 2017), adolescents who experienced weight-based teasing were more likely to suffer from low self-esteem, depression, and disordered eating behaviors.
 This pattern was especially strong in teen girls, who often face intense scrutiny around appearance from an early age.

-In another study from the Journal of Health Psychology (Himmelstein et al., 2019), researchers found that weight stigma and body shaming were associated with increased body dissatisfaction, emotional distress, and even avoidance of exercise or healthcare, creating a cycle that can be difficult to break.
+In another study from the Journal of Health Psychology (Himmelstein et al., 2019), researchers found that weight stigma and body shaming were associated with increased body dissatisfaction, emotional distress, and even avoiding exercise and seeking healthcare.
+This creates a cycle that can be difficult to break.

 Why Do We Body Shame?